Polanco, Twins bullpen send Athletics to 9th straight loss – KION546

 TWINS COVID UPDATE

-Manager Rocco Baldelli, INF Luis Arráez and RHP Dylan Bundy are expected to fly back to Minnesota on Sunday.
-The trio have been isolating in Baltimore after testing positive for COVID-19 on Thursday prior to Minnesota’s series finale against the Orioles.
+Baldelli, INF Luis Arráez and RHP Dylan Bundy are expected to fly back to Minnesota on Sunday.
+The three have been isolating in Baltimore after testing positive for COVID-19 on Thursday prior to Minnesota’s series finale against the Orioles.

 TRAINER’S ROOM